quiqr/quiqr-book/content/docs/02-Reference/03-content-model/04-examples/02-example-model-configuration.md

 # Example 1: minimal one file blog

-Here's an example sukoh.yaml file containing a minimal configuration for a blog website.
+Here's an example model/base-file containing a minimal configuration for a blog website.

 {{< code-toggle file="./model/base" >}}
 build: